Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 “Goodbye, Adam Strange,” Abby shouted, tears welling up in her eyes.
 “I’ll always be grateful for your kind visit!
 If you ever need anything, you can count on me.”

-Adam’s usually stoic expression softened, and he responded with heartfelt sincerity.
-“Remember, Abby, there’s nothing more powerful in the entire universe than the love of two people who care about each other.
-And you don’t have to necessarily be a human being or living life on your home planet to be able to experience it!
-You just have to believe.
-Then you’ll know for sure.
+Adam’s expression softened as he replied, “Remember, Abby, there’s nothing more powerful in the entire universe than the love of two people who care about each other.
+And you don’t have to necessarily be a human being or even on your home planet to experience it!
+You just have to believe, and you’ll know for sure.
 Wait here for Alec.
 He will come back.
 You will be together again someday.
 Keep the faith, Abby.”

-Adam glanced up at the Louisiana midnight sky before adjusting his trusty jetpack.
+Glancing up at the Louisiana night sky, Adam adjusted his trusty jetpack.
 “I need to go.
 Got a Zeta-Beam to catch.”
 With that, Adam Strange blasted off into the skies, heading south at a terrific speed.

 Chester’s eyes widened as he watched Adam Strange rocket off into the distance.
-“Whoah!
+“Whoa!
 Talk about a man from another planet!
 Man, I’m tellin’ you!
-And his asking Liz for an autograph back there?
+And his asking Liz for an autograph?
 What a class act!”

 “The man who just left us told me everything I needed to hear!”
 Abby exclaimed, holding her aging hippie friend close to her.
-She patted Chester Williams reassuringly on the back and said, “Now that I’m safe at home with my friends, I have everything that I need.
+Patting Chester Williams reassuringly on the back, she said, “Now that I’m safe at home with my friends, I have everything that I need.
 I can afford to be patient.
 I can wait for Alec to find his way home.”

 Abby grinned mischievously.
-“Oh, don’t worry on that account, Ches!
+“Oh, don’t worry about that, Ches!
 I sent Alec a special delivery message to outer space, just like the one he sent me tonight!
-If John Constantine’s theory of synchronicity holds up, Alec should be receiving the ‘valentine’ I sent him right about now.”
+If John Constantine’s theory of synchronicity holds up, Alec should be receiving the ‘Valentine’ I sent him right about now.”

 Return to chapter list